-b) the status of Service compliance with the said procedures:
+b) "...the status of Service compliance with the said procedures..."

-The Niagara Regional Police Service is in compliance with the provisions of this By-Law and the procedures as described within General Order 227.02 entitled "Acoustic Hailing Devices".
+The Niagara Regional Police Service is in compliance with the provisions of this By-Law and the procedures as described within General Order 227.02 - Acoustic Hailing Devices.

-c) confirmation that Members have been trained in accordance with section 4.2:
+c) "...confirmation that members have been trained in accordance with Section 4.2..."

-Members of the ETU who may be required to operate the acoustical hailing device have received the appropriate level of training during their spring and fall training in 2021.
-This training has addressed Service procedures, proper use of the device and training regarding product information, warnings, and practical applications.
+Members of the ETU who may be required to operate the acoustical hailing device have received the appropriate level of training during their spring and fall training in 2022.
+This training addressed Service procedures, proper use of the device, and training regarding product information, warnings, and practical applications.

-Training for Incident Commanders was also conducted in the Spring and Fall of 2021.
-Service Policy dictates that the LRAD-100x may only be authorized for use by a qualified Incident Commander who has also received training on the equipment.
+Training for Incident Commanders was also conducted in the spring and fall of 2022.
+Service policy dictates that the LRAD-100x may only be authorized for use by a qualified Incident Commander who has also received training on the equipment.

-d) a summary of the circumstances in which acoustic hailing devices have been deployed:
+d) "...a summary of the circumstances in which acoustic hailing devices have been deployed..."

-Operationally, this acoustic hailing was used 12 times during the resolution of critical incidents in 2021, 10 times in 2020 and 10 times in 2019.
+Operationally, the acoustic hailing device was used 8 times during the resolution of critical incidents in 2022, 12 times in 2021, and 10 times in 2020.
 In some cases, the use of the device resulted in subjects exiting premises and surrendering to police.
 In other cases, the device was utilized during major incidents with the subjects surrendering or being arrested due to other police tactics.

-e) the results of the testing and recommendations relied on by the Service in relation to Section 16(1)(b) and (c) of the Equipment and Use of Force Regulation:
+e) "...the results of the testing and recommendations relied on by the Service in relation to Sections 16(1)(b) and (c) of the Equipment and Use of Force Regulation..."

-By way of an All Chiefs Memorandum (13-011), the Ministry of Community Safety and Correctional Services provided police services with a report that satisfies the requirement listed above.
-The report, entitled "Acoustic Testing and Assessment of the Long Range Acoustic Device", was prepared for the Ministry by HGC Engineering (Howe Gastmeier Chapnik Limited) of Mississauga, Ontario.
+By way of All Chiefs Memorandum 13-011, the Ministry of Community Safety and Correctional Services provided police services with a report that satisfies the requirement listed above.
+The report, entitled "Acoustic Testing and Assessment of the Long Range Acoustic Device," was prepared for the Ministry by HGC Engineering (Howe Gastmeier Chapnik Limited) of Mississauga, Ontario.